renuka1217/k8sforbeginners/k8s/docs/endpointslices.md

-Here’s a step-by-step lab tutorial explaining **EndpointSlice**, when to use it, and how to configure it with YAML files.
-We’ll also include troubleshooting tips.

----

 ### **What is EndpointSlice?**
 EndpointSlice is a Kubernetes resource that provides a scalable and efficient way to track network endpoints (e.g., Pods) within a cluster.
 Introduced to address scalability issues with traditional Endpoints, it supports:
 - Larger clusters.